- Creator of functional and decorative ceramic pieces with interesting detail, structure and textures. Her beautiful glazes highlight the form of

 - My interest in ceramics began at an early age when as a child I created entire market scenes out of modeling clay.
 Today I create hand carved

 candle lights, large lace bowls, delicate lotus-shaped bowls, and marbled jars made of two clays.

 - Faces interest me, whether they are sad, funny, outrageous, and it is the character of the individual I seek.
 Reactions from people viewing my

 work can range from comments like: that impairs my vision, scary, human like, comical, what were you thinking?

-- I've always done some kind of art or crafts.
+- I've always done some kind of art or craft.
 In college, I took a class on stained glass and

 have been making glass art for over 30 years.
+People and nature are my inspirations.
 I am happy to create a custom piece to

 match some of the elements in your home or office.

 - I started throwing pots in 1973.
 Currently, I'm working in cone 10, white stoneware and my passion is formulating and testing high fire